leanprover/lean4/doc/quickstart.md

 Note: Packages **have** to be opened using "File > Open Folder..." for imports to work.
 Saved changes are visible in other files after running "Lean 4: Refresh File Dependencies" (`Ctrl+Shift+X`).

+Note: If you're not using VSCode as your editor, this corresponds to running `lake serve -- /path/to/your/package` for the package you are creating, and all the packages you want to `import`

 ## Troubleshooting

 **The InfoView says "Waiting for Lean server to start..." forever.**